Brian Nolan CID – UNESCO

 Brian commenced training in Melbourne at 14 years of age under Patricia Little studying Cecchetti and then with Paul Hammond training in RAD.

 He was accepted into the Australian Ballet School at 15 years of age and was awarded a Scholarship in his first year and an Australian Arts Council Grant in his second year.
-In 1976 he performed the lead role of Basilo alongside Australian Ballet Principal - Joanne Michelle as Kitri.
+In 1976 he performed the lead role in the Australian Ballet School's production of Don Quixote where he danced the lead role of Basilio alongside Australian Ballet Principal - Joanne Michelle as Kitri.
 He was also the lead in Robert Rays Rialto Ripples.

 In 1977 he was selected by the Bolshoi Ballet’s ballet master Asaf Messerer to perform the Pas de Trios from Swan Lake in the Australian Ballet Schools Graduation.
 Brian was accepted into the Australian Ballet Company at 17 years of age and remains today as one of the youngest Australian male graduates to do so.